 We have a wonderful administrative assistant, Ms. Jaely Cruz, that can help direct your questions and concerns to the appropriate person if you are unsure of the right contact.
 Also, if you are a student that is not in a major in the College of Science and Mathematics, please direct your concern to Ms. Cruz so that she can get you in contact with the appropriate advisor.

 Michael is originally from Bristol, Virginia and completed his Bachelors of Science degree in Human Services and minor in Family Studies at East Tennessee State University in Johnson City, Tennessee.
-Michael is currently completing the Masters of Science degree in First Year Studies at KSU.
+Michael is currently completing the Masters of Science degree in First Year Studies at Kennesaw State University (KSU).

 Hannah Santoro, M.S.